JamesWoolfenden/terraform-for-data/docs/lesson4.md

 }
 ```

-And your values **sqlserver.auto.tfvars** you'll need to supply different subnets:
+And finally your values **sqlserver.auto.tfvars**, you'll need to supply different subnets to mine:

 ```HCL2
 instance = {